 State Planning; Kakaako

-Allows the Hawaii Community Development Authority to issue special facility revenue bonds for eligible projects in the Kakaako community development district.
-(CD1)
+Allows the Hawaii Community Development Authority to issue special facility revenue bonds for eligible projects, including an ocean science center, a multicultural village, and ocean park in the Kakaako community development district.
+(SD1)

 TWENTY-FIRST LEGISLATURE, 2001

 RELATING TO THE HAWAII COMMUNITY DEVELOPMENT AUTHORITY.

 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF HAWAII:

 SECTION 1.
 The legislature finds and declares that the development of an ocean science center in Kakaako, which could include but not be limited to an aquarium, constitutes a valid public purpose.
 Our history, culture, and people are integrally tied to the sea.
 It also shapes our future by dictating our opportunities for economic development.

 Hawaii is world-renowned for its accomplishments in ocean science and would reap significant benefits from an exceptional ocean science facility.
 The Waikiki Aquarium, which is designated as the state aquarium, has limited land available for expansion at its current location, but could be incorporated into a new, world-class ocean science center in Kakaako.